Coveo/coveo.github.io.server/README.md

 # Dev

-Let's not live in the past, use es6
+- Let's not live in the past, use es6

+This server is deployed on a dokku host at [coveogithubioproxy.coveodemo.com](https://coveogithubioproxy.coveodemo.com)